wulecia/DeepL-Breakers/README.md

 This project explores hate speech and offensive language detection using transformer-based models.
 It proceeds in two main stages:

 ### Feature Extraction Model:
-1. Train 13-label model on base dataset: We first train a BERTMultiTaskModel model on a labeled [dataset from Berkeley](#ref1) containing 13 distinct categories (8 numerical: *sentiment*, *respect*, *insult*, *humiliate*, *status*, *dehumanize*, *attack_defend*, *hatespeech*; 5 binary: *target_race*, *target_religion*, *target_origin*, *target_gender*, *target_sexuality*).
+1. Train a Multitask DistilBERT on Berkeley dataset: We first train a BERTMultiTaskModel model on a labeled [dataset from Berkeley](#ref1) containing 13 distinct categories (8 numerical: *sentiment*, *respect*, *insult*, *humiliate*, *status*, *dehumanize*, *attack_defend*, *hatespeech*; 5 binary: *target_race*, *target_religion*, *target_origin*, *target_gender*, *target_sexuality*).
 2. Infer 13 features for each HASOC tweet: After achieving satisfying performance, we apply this model to a second dataset — [HASOC 2019](#ref2) — to annotate tweets with these 13 inferred features.

 ### Hate Speech Classification Models:
-3. Train RoBERTa & HateBERT models on HASOC Sub-tasks A, B, and C: Using the HASOC 2019 dataset, we train classification models (RoBERTa and HateBERT) to solve the three HASOC subtasks (A, B, and C).
+3. Train RoBERTa and HateBERT models on Hasoc dataset: We use the HASOC dataset to train a RoBERTa model for Subtask A, and HateBERT models for Subtasks B and C (V1 models).
+To address class imbalances, we apply subtask-specific class weights, using the WeightedFocalLossTrainer to emphasize harder-to-classify examples and improve performance on underrepresented classes.

-4. Fine-tune with 13 additional features to boost performance: Then we fine-tune these models, by integrating the 13 inferred features from the first stage into the classification models to improve performance on the 3 tasks.
+4. Train several models on Hasoc dataset with 13 features to boost performance: We coded 3 models (V2 models) with same architecture, integrating the 13 inferred features from the first stage into the classification models, with different class weighting strategies.
+The V2 models are obtained by fine-tuning each V1 model with 3 strategies:
+- V2.1: Using pretrained RoBERTa and HateBERT transformer parts.
+- V2.2: Loading fine-tuned parameters (weights and biases) from the best V1 models to transformer layers, without freezing.
+- V2.3: Loading fine-tuned parameters (weights and biases) from the best V1 models to transformer layers and freezing them.

 ## Subtasks
 The HASOC 2019 dataset contains tweets in English, German, and Hindi.
 We focus on English tweets across three subtasks: